learnbyexample/cli-computing/cli_computing.md

 ### find and xargs

-Similar to `grep -Z` and `xargs -0` combination seen earlier, you can use `find -print0` and `xargs -0` combination.
+Similar to the `grep -Z` and `xargs -0` combination seen earlier, you can use the `find -print0` and `xargs -0` combination.
 The `-exec` option is sufficient for most use cases, but `xargs -P` (or the [parallel](https://www.gnu.org/software/parallel/) command) can be handy if you need parallel execution for performance reasons.

 Here's an example of passing filtered files to `sed` (**s**tream **ed**itor, will be discussed in the [Multipurpose Text Processing Tools](#multipurpose-text-processing-tools) chapter):